Pivot Table Count Unique (Table of Contents)

 Navigate through the Summarization type using the scroll bar and click select the Distinct Count option to count the unique values.
 Click on the OK button once done.

 As soon as you select the Distinct Count and hit the OK button, you’ll get the value for the count of the Destination Country column, as shown in the screenshot below.
-It specifies the unique count of values present under the column named Destination Country.
+It specifies the unique count of values present under the Destination Country column.

 This is how we can get the count of unique values under PivotTable in Excel.
 We will end this article here.
 We have some points to be remembered for the same.

-- There is no default way to capture the unique count of values in Excel.
-You need to use the Add this data to the Data Model option, which is at the bottom of the Create PivotTable window.
+- There is no default way to capture Excel’s unique count of values.
+You need to use the Add this data to the Data Model option at the bottom of the Create PivotTable window.

 Recommended Articles

 This has been a guide to Pivot Table Count Unique.
-Here we discuss How to use Pivot Table Count Unique along with practical examples and a downloadable excel template.
+Here we discuss How to use Pivot Table Count Unique, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –